Dental Fillings: Complete Guide

 Dental Fillings: Cavities

 Dental fillings are one of, if not the most common, procedures a dentist performs in a dental office.
-They are used to restore teeth that have received damage to their outermost layer (known as the enamel), such as from cavities or chipping.
+They are used to restore teeth that have received damage to their outermost layers (enamel and dentin), such as from cavities or chipping.
 This article will provide a comprehensive overview of dental fillings, including what they are, how they are done, risks, complications and alternatives.

 What are Dental Fillings?